 How to Contribute Content

 The Prompt Library thrives on community contributions.
-This guide explains various ways to add your own prompts, rules, project configurations, or workflow states to the library.
+This guide explains various ways to add your own prompts, rules, project configurations, workflow states, or skills to the library.
+Note that skills are contributed via a separate upstream repository — see Contributing a Skill below.

 Quick Submit